 A municipality who is reviewing its own applications for development permits may opt to have PBC collect the impact fees, pursuant to interlocal agreement.
 If PBC is the permitting authority for the municipality by interlocal agreement, no additional interlocal agreement is necessary for PBC to collect impact fees for permits issued for that municipality.
 If PBC collects the impact fees, the municipality shall not be entitled to the administrative fee.
 PBC shall not charge the municipality for collecting the impact fee.
 The municipality shall be responsible for ensuring that all impact fees are paid before issuing any building permit or other permit.
-One municipality may opt to have a second municipality review development permits and collect impact fees on behalf of the municipality, provided the municipality that collects impact fees maintains separate records to account for the collection and remittance of the impact fees to PBC in accordance with this article.
+One municipality may opt to have a second municipality review development permits and collect impact fees on behalf of the municipality, provided the municipality that collects impact fees to PBC in accordance with this article.
 [Ord.
 2010-018]